team-awesome-170/docs/ProjectProposal.md

 **2.1 Major Features**

-> Elevator Pitch: A partially automated Faculty card system for the
-> Department of Computer Science California State University Sacramento.
+> Elevator Pitch: A partially automated 'Faculty Office Hour' card system for the Department of Computer Science California State University Sacramento.
 >
 > Capable of housing all pertaining information relating to the Faculty
 > Card per each faculty member, updating or creation of new
 > faculty/class information, and the actul printing of the faculty card
 > after such information has been verified by all parties.
 >
-> Parties, Users include Computer Science Department (currently Veronica
-> Pruitt & Andrew), Instructor, ABA(Administration & Business Affairs),
-> and Admin to the system.
+> Parties & Users include : CS Department, Instructors, ABA(Administration & Business Affairs), and Admins to the system.

 **2.2 Scope of Initial Release**

 **Users**

--   Computer Science Department

--   Instructor
+-   CS Department - Currently this is Veronica Pruitt: Office Administrator, and Andrew: Clerk.

+-   Instructor(s) - The Professors and Lecturers in the CS department.

 -   System Admin